whackamadoodle3000/3D-Ball-Tracker/README.md

 # 3D-Ball-Tracker
-Tracks a ball in 3D space
+Tracks a ball in 3D space using a webcam

 ![Video](trackingobj.gif)